Egg Salad Sandwich Spread – Use Those Fresh Eggs!

 Egg salad is easy to make with a few simple pantry ingredients:

-Dill Pickles – It’s easy to make your own Dill Pickles with garden cucumbers
+Dill Pickle Spears – It’s easy to make your own Dill Pickles with garden cucumbers.

-Sweet Pickle Relish – I often use Pear Relish for the perfect blend
+Sweet Pickle Relish – I often use Pear Relish instead for the perfect blend.

 Mayonnaise – I make my own Bacon-Flavored Mayonnaise in minutes!